×

 • Possess a need or desire to move your legs (or arms), generally accompanied by unpleasant feelings like pulling, tugging, crawling, itching, aching, or burning.
 Additionally, a compulsion to move or uneasy feelings.

-• begin or get worse during periods of inactivity or rest.
+• It begins or gets worse during periods of inactivity or rest.

-• are worse or only happen at night or in the evening.
+• They are worse, and they only happen at night or in the evening.

-• are not exclusively brought on by another health issue or behavioural issue.
+• They are not exclusively brought on by another health issue or behavioral issue.

 The severity of the symptoms determines the best course of treatment for restless legs syndrome.
 If excessive daytime sleepiness and sleeplessness affect your quality of life, you should consider getting treatment.
 Specific treatment is also required in situations with RLS brought on by enduring medical conditions.